 The wines are discussed in alphabetical order by grape variety below.
 White wine grapes grow in the United States, Europe, Australia, New Zealand, South America, South Africa, and several eastern Mediterranean countries.
 Wines produced in the U.S. tend to bear labels that note the specific grape or blend of grapes used in making them.
 Wines from Italy and France, by contrast, have labels that place the growing region front and center rather than the grape.
 We've supplied information including grape variety, region, and brand name to make these wines easier to find.
 We do not specify a vintage because large producers strive for consistency, so the year of harvest does not play a huge role in determining the flavor profile for most of these selections.

 Hailing from California, Big House is a producer of excellent, everyday, inexpensive wines.
-Its Big House White ($9) combines grenache, malvasia bianca, and orange muscat to create a fruity and pleasant wine.
-The overall flavor is dry but packed with floral aromas and sweet citrus fruit, making this an ideal wine for sipping on its own or pairing with salads, poultry, and fish.
+Its Big House White combines grenache, malvasia bianca, and orange muscat to create a blend that displays relatively complex floral and tropical fruit undertones.
+It’s a good pick for frugal wine drinkers with slightly exotic tastes.

 Chardonnay.Chardonnay is the most popular wine in the U.S. in terms of market share.
 Chardonnay typically possesses flavors and aromas of melon, citrus, apple, nuts, and hints of grass.
 It's a nice accompaniment for fish, poultry, cheese, and Asian and spicy foods.